apostrophecms/form-submission-google/README.md

 ### Note on dates and times

 "Date Submitted" and "Time Submitted" columns are included in the Google spreadsheet automatically.
 These are always in [UTC (Coordinated Universal Time)](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
+For best results, format the Google spreadsheet columns as plain text.

 You can rename these by setting options on the `@apostrophecms/form` module.
 The column label should be set before the form is in use to keep all date/time data in the same column.